GoogleCloudPlatform/monitoring-dashboard-samples/scripts/dashboard-importer/README.md

     inactive.
 You can do so by searching for the query's metric in the [Metrics Explorer](https://console.cloud.google.com/monitoring/metrics-explorer).
     If the metric doesn't exist, you will need to find an alternative metric.
 1. Confirm that the metric is in the Prometheus domain.
-Only metrics in the Prometheus domain can be converted.
-To verify the domain you can search for the metric in the [Metrics Explorer](https://console.cloud.google.com/monitoring/metrics-explorer) and check if the metric starts with `prometheus.googleapis.com`.
+Cloud Monitoring by default looks for Prometheus metrics in a PromQL query under the Prometheus domain.
+To verify the domain you can search for the metric in the
+    [Metrics Explorer](https://console.cloud.google.com/monitoring/metrics-explorer) and check
+    if the metric starts with `prometheus.googleapis.com`.
 If the metric is not in the Prometheus domain you will need to find an alternative metric that is